Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Introduction

 \subsection{Related Work}

-\paragraph*{Theoretical explanation of scaling laws.} Among the growing body of work seeks to theoretically explain scaling laws~\citep{sharma2020neural,hutter2021learning,maloney2022solvable,wei2022more,jain2024scaling,michaud2024quantization,nam2024exactly,atanasov2024scaling,dohmatob2024tale,bahri2024explaining,bordelon2024dynamical,lin2024scaling,paquette2024fourplus,bordelon2024feature}, the most closely related to our work are~\citep{bordelon2024dynamical,paquette2024fourplus,lin2024scaling,bordelon2024feature}, which also analyze scaling laws for teacher–student kernel regression. \citep{bordelon2024dynamical} consider full-batch gradient flow, while \citep{paquette2024fourplus} and \citep{bordelon2024feature} focus on online SGD.
-A key limitation of these studies is their omission of label noise, which models irreducible risk and plays a critical role in determining compute-optimal scaling. \citep{lin2024scaling} considers exponential-decay LRS~\citep{ge2019step}, but do not account for the impact of batch size tuning.
-Building on this line of work, we propose a unified FSL that applies to general LRSs, which only recovers prior results as special cases but also substantially extends them by capturing the compounding effects of LRS and label noise.
+\paragraph*{Theoretical explanation of scaling laws.} Among the growing body of work seeking to theoretically explain scaling laws~\citep{sharma2020neural,hutter2021learning,maloney2022solvable,wei2022more,jain2024scaling,michaud2024quantization,nam2024exactly,atanasov2024scaling,dohmatob2024tale,bahri2024explaining,bordelon2024dynamical,lin2024scaling,paquette2024fourplus,bordelon2024feature,pan2025understanding}, the most closely related are~\citep{bordelon2024dynamical,paquette2024fourplus,bordelon2024feature,lin2024scaling}, which also analyze PLK regression (often written in the equivalent linear-regression form).
+Specifically,~\citep{bordelon2024dynamical} studies gradient flow,~\citep{paquette2024fourplus,bordelon2024feature} analyze SGD with a constant LRS, and~\citep{lin2024scaling} considers an exponential-decay LRS.
+In contrast, we establish a unified scaling law applicable to general LRSs, which not only recovers these prior results as special cases but also substantially extends them by capturing the loss dynamics rather than only the final-step loss.
+This unification is enabled by introducing the key notion of {\it intrinsic time}, which more faithfully captures the effective training progress than the raw number of training steps.

-\paragraph*{LRS-aware scaling laws.} Recently, \cite{tissue2024scaling} heuristically proposed a momentum law to predict loss trajectories in LLM pre-training.
-Building on this, \cite{luo2024a} introduced a heuristic multi-power law that demonstrates improved empirical performance.
-These empirical studies highlight the existence of scaling laws that explicitly depend on LRS.
-In this work, we provide the first theoretical explanation for this phenomenon, establishing a principled foundation for LRS-aware scaling behavior.